What to Consider When NBA Basketball Spread Betting

 Oddsmakers take serious injuries into consideration when making their lines.
 If James Harden suffered a sprained ankle and has been ruled out for the remainder of the week, that’s been taken into consideration with the spread.

-But as the NBA in general continues to find more rest for its stars, day-to-day injuries arise that leave plenty of players with questionable tags heading into gameday.
-Sportsbooks hedge on whether someone who would change the line will play, but you’ll see a spread plummet (or rise) if said player winds up playing or not playing.
+However, as the NBA, in general, continues to find more rest for its stars, day-to-day injuries arise that leave plenty of players with questionable tags heading into gameday.
+NBA sportsbooks hedge on whether someone who would change the line will play, but you’ll see a spread plummet (or rise) if said player winds up playing or not playing.

-The best indicator – in this author’s experience – of determining whether someone will play is his participation in that morning’s shootaround.
-All teams have them, unless they played the previous night, so reporters from those teams will have updates on whether a player was active.
+His participation in that morning’s shootaround is the best indicator of whether someone will play.
+All teams have them unless they played the previous night, so reporters from those teams will have updates on whether a player was active.

-The shootarounds are no more than getting a few shots up, going over scouting reports on the opposition and running through a handful of plays and sets the team will use that night.
-But they’re important, and more often than not it gives a good read on a player’s status.
+The shootarounds are no more than getting a few shots up, reviewing scouting reports on the opposition, and reviewing a handful of plays and sets the team will use that night.
+But they’re important, and they often give a good read on a player’s status.

 Teams Bounce Back

 These are professionals, and they don’t like underperforming.
-And perhaps oddsmakers overvalue a winning team or underestimate a losing team, but there is a small trend within it.
+Perhaps online sportsbooks overvalue a winning team or underestimate a losing team, but there is a small trend within it.
 From 2008 to 2018, teams coming off a straight-up loss covered the next game 50.5 percent of the time.

 That may not seem like a huge advantage, but consider that a team coming off a win covers the line in their next game just 49.4 percent of the time.